 To be recommended to the PJM Board of Managers for approval, the relative benefits and costs of the economic based enhancement or expansion of the proposed project must reduce congestion on one or more constraints by at least one dollar, meet a ratio threshold of at least 1.25:1 and have an independent cost review, performed by PJM, if expected costs are over \$50 million.
 PJM provides the review of a project with a projected cost of over \$50 million using its own staff or outside consultants.
 PJM presents its findings to the TEAC where PJM's findings are reviewed by the stakeholders.
 While stakeholders can comment on the findings, PJM makes the final decision about what costs will be used for the purpose of calculating the benefit/cost ratio for the project.
-The benefit/cost ratio is the ratio of the present value of the total annual benefit for 15 years to the present value of the total annual cost for the first 15 years of the life of the enhancement or expansion.
+The benefit/cost ratio is the ratio of the present value of the total annual cost for the first 15 years of the life of the enhancement or expansion.